 If you eat cake and Ho Hos, and that’s all you eat, that’s what your body uses to regenerate cells, that’s what your body uses to grow.
 All of your tissue is eventually going to be made out of evervything you eat.

-Laird Hamilton’s Fitness Routine
+Laird Hamilton’s Workout Routine

 Weekly Workout Routine